-- Identify the specific REDD+ activity to reduce emissions or enhance removals in the country; - Acknowledge that ART has issued, or intends to issue, offset credits for [a stated volume in CO2-e] emission reductions or removals that occur within the country18; - Authorize the use of the REDD+ emission reductions or removals, issued as TREES Credits, by aeroplane operators in order to meet offsetting requirements under CORSIA, including providing a limit for the maximum number of emission reductions or removals that the country authorizes for use, including any limits on the time period over which the country provides such authorization; - Declare that the country will not use the associated REDD+ emission reductions or removals to track progress towards, or for demonstrating achievement of, its NDC and will account for their use by aeroplane operators under CORSIA by applying relevant
+- Identify the specific REDD+ activity to reduce emissions or enhance removals in the country; - Acknowledge that ART has issued, or intends to issue, offset credits for [a stated volume in CO2-e] emission reductions or removals that occur within the country25; - Authorize the use of the REDD+ emission reductions or removals, issued as TREES Credits, by aeroplane operators in order to meet offsetting requirements under CORSIA, including providing a limit for the maximum number of emission reductions or removals that the country authorizes for use, including any limits on the time period over which the country provides such authorization; - Declare that the country will not use the associated REDD+ emission reductions or removals to track progress towards, or for demonstrating achievement of, its NDC and will account for their use by aeroplane operators under CORSIA by applying relevant

-18 To ensure consistency in UNFCCC reporting and assurance of adjustments for CORSIA units issued, if the Global Warming Potential (GWP) value used by a country in its NDC reporting (in particular in its first NDC report) is different than the value used by ART to calculate the volume of offset credits issued, ART will convert the offset credit volume to the volume that should be adjusted using the same GWP values the country uses in its NDC reporting and provide that number to the country.
+25 To ensure consistency in UNFCCC reporting and assurance of adjustments for CORSIA units issued, Participants must report the volume of units to be adjusted using the Global Warming Potential (GWP) value used by a country in its NDC reporting (in particular in its first NDC report) even in cases where it is different than the value used by ART to calculate the volume of offset credits issued.
+The volume that should be adjusted using the same GWP values the country uses in its NDC reporting will be provided to the country.